 - Is the risk in the relationships involved, for example in the management of development partners?

 - Is the risk in the fact that the project has such complex dependencies that the critical path is long and torturous?

 There can be other risks as well, including operational or support risks.
-Define the risks as much as possible and use risk reduction over time as the operating principle to guide you in building a project timeline and planning the key project management milestones.
+Define the risks as much as possible and use risk reduction over time as the operating principle to guide you in building a and the key milestones.

 The technology is similar to what you’ve designed before, but this new product means entry into a brand new market.
 It’s a B2B app and not a consumer product.
 And the new app’s purpose is not entertainment; it’s in the business apps and services space.